-- i.
-It will evaluate the universe of skills, knowledge and experience needed on the Board of Directors. - ii.
+i.
+It will evaluate the universe of skills, knowledge and experience needed on the Board of Directors.
+Against this backdrop, it will define the duties and aptitudes required of the candidates to fill each vacancy and assess the time and dedication needed so that they can duly perform their remit. ii.
 It will establish a targeted level of representation for the gender in minority on the Board of Directors and will establish guidelines for how to achieve this target.